Maxell MX - 1992 - US

 This is a fantastic Type IV and priced well below other more collectible "Precious Metals".

-NOTE 1: These are "Box-fresh" and very few are available.
+NOTE 1: 90 Minutes: These are "Box-fresh" and very few are available.
 Perfect sealed cassettes with no scratches on the wrappers.
+Only 1 available!

-NOTE 2: The 110 minutes tape is perfectly sealed and super clean, but the case is cracked in 3 spots (hairline cracks).
+NOTE 2: 110 minutes: This tape is perfectly sealed with a very clean wrapper, however, the case is cracked in 3 spots (hairline cracks).
 It is not the one shown but it's about the same.
+SOLD.

 About Maxell: